client9/libinjection/misc/doc-sqli-python.md

 if keyword in fingerprints and libinjection.sqli_not_whitelist(state):
 ```

-The C version of the code contains some logic to try and remove false
+The C version of the code contains some logic that removes false
 positives from a few fingerprint types.
 You can reuse this logic in
 python by calling `sqli_not_whitelist` which returns `true` if it's
 SQLi.
-For more control it would be best to re-implement this logic in
+For more control, it is best to re-implement this logic in
-python (and probably faster too).
+python (and it is probably faster too).

-Also note: if your callback throws exceptions or doesn't follow the
+Also, if your callback raises exceptions or doesn't follow the
 API exactly, python is likely to crash.